Comparative foot morphology: Columnar organization of limb structures

 Even many terrestrial vertebrates exhibit differences in the scaling of limb dimension, limb coordination and magnitude of forelimb-hind limb loading, in the dog, horse and elephant the structure of the distal forelimb is similar to that of the distal hind limb.
 In the human, the structures of the hand are generally similar in shape and arrangement to those of the foot.
 Terrestrial vertebrate quadrupeds and bipeds generally possess distal limb and foot endoskeleton structures that are aligned in series, stacked in a relatively vertical orientation and arranged in a quasi-columnar fashion in the extended limb.
 In the dog and horse, the bones of the proximal limbs are oriented vertically, whereas the distal limb structures of the ankle and foot have an angulated orientation.
 In humans and elephants, a vertical-column orientation of the bones in the limbs and feet is also evident for associated skeletal muscle-tendon units.
 The horse's foot contains an external nail (hoof) oriented about the perimeter in the shape of a semicircle.
 The underlying bones are arranged in a semi-vertical orientation.
 The dog's paw similarly contains bones arranged in a semi-vertical orientation.

-In the human and the elephant, the column orientation of the foot complex is replaced in humans by a plantigrade orientation, and in elephants by a semi-plantigrade alignment of the hind limb foot structure.
+In the human and the elephant, the column orientation of the foot complex is replaced in humans by a plantigrade orientation, and in elephants by a semi-plantigrade alignment of the hind limb foot structure with fatty cushions underneath.
 This difference in orientation in the foot bones and joints of humans and elephants helps them to adapt to variations in the terrain.